 Another one of the big signs your basement has excess moisture and an urgent sign that you have a problem you need to get repaired is visible rot on any wood in your basement.
 Not only is wood rot a sign of water damage in your basement and a sign of a bigger problem, but it also often leads to structural issues if it’s not addressed.

-These are some signs that your basement has excess moisture.
+These are some signs that your basement has excess moisture, and can indicate your basement is one of the ways you might be losing money on your energy bills.
 If you see them, it’s important to address the issues before they cause further damage to your home.
 If your basement is unfinished, you will want to address these issues regardless and especially before starting a basement remodeling project.

 Although basements can have a dark, cold look and feel, they don’t have to.
-A properly finished basement can be a bright, warm space in your home.
+A properly finished basement can be a bright, warm space in your home and can help protect your home from water damage.
 If you have issues with your basement or want to have a finished basement in your home, contact Zephyr Thomas at 717-399-4708 to start your free quote!

 Take a look at this timelapse video of the Zephyr Thomas team remodeling a basement!